DaveyAuz/AWS_StudyGuide/1Compute.md

 - **IoT Backend**: Process, store, and analyze IoT device data by executing Lambda functions in response to device activity.

-## 2. Batch
+## AWS Batch

-- **What is it?**
-AWS Batch is designed for developers, scientists, and engineers to easily and efficiently run hundreds of thousands of computing jobs on AWS.
-It dynamically provisions the optimal quantity and type of compute resources.

-- **Key Features**:
+**AWS Batch** empowers developers, scientists, and engineers with a platform that simplifies the execution of batch computing workloads on AWS.
+Instead of manually deploying and managing infrastructure, AWS Batch intelligently handles the complexities of provisioning, monitoring, and scaling based on the requirements of the workload, ensuring that the most efficient compute resources are used.

+### What is AWS Batch?

+AWS Batch provides a serverless computing environment to handle virtually any batch computing task, regardless of scale.
+From small-scale tasks like data processing to vast, compute-intensive simulations, AWS Batch can handle them with ease, streamlining the process of managing, scheduling, and executing batch computing jobs.

+- **No Infrastructure Management**: AWS Batch manages the compute environments, ensuring that the job queues are efficiently managed, so you don’t have to.

+- **Cost-Optimized Resource Procurement**: It provisions the most cost-effective set of resources based on the volume and specific requirements of the jobs.

+### Key Features

-  - **Dynamic Scaling**: Ensures that the right amount of compute resources are used, optimizing cost and performance.
+- **Dynamic Scaling**:
+  - **Resource Optimization**: AWS Batch adjusts the compute resources in real-time, depending on the job's requirements, ensuring optimal performance and cost.
+  - **Spot Integration**: Utilizes Spot Instances to leverage spare AWS compute capacity, which can lead to cost savings.
+  - **Array Jobs**: Split a large job into smaller tasks that run in parallel, speeding up processing.

+- **Deep Integration**:
-  - **Integration**: Use AWS Fargate for serverless compute capacity to run containers without managing underlying instances or clusters.
+  - **AWS Fargate Integration**: Provides serverless compute capacity, enabling you to run containers without managing the underlying instances or clusters.
-  - **Scheduling**: Fine-tuned control over job execution using priority, dependencies, and sequencing.
+  - **Seamless AWS Ecosystem Connectivity**: Integrates effortlessly with services like Amazon EC2, Amazon ECS, and AWS Step Functions for extended functionality.

+- **Scheduling and Execution**:
+  - **Priority Queuing**: Control the order of job execution based on priorities you define.
+  - **Job Dependencies**: Define and control job sequences, ensuring certain jobs are run only after others complete.
+  - **Retry Strategies**: If jobs fail, AWS Batch can be configured to retry them, ensuring tasks are completed even in the face of transient failures.

+- **Custom Compute Environments**:
+  - **Custom AMIs**: Use your own Amazon Machine Images (AMIs) tailored for specific tasks.
+  - **Instance Type Selection**: Choose from a variety of EC2 instance types, from general-purpose to compute-optimized, to best fit your workload.

+### Use Cases

+- **Data Processing and Transformation**: Process vast datasets for analytics, transforming raw data into actionable insights.
+- **Simulation & Modeling**: Perform large-scale simulations for research, engineering, or financial modeling.
+- **Genomic Analysis**: Run extensive genomics workloads, analyzing DNA sequences and other genomics data.
+- **Machine Learning & AI Training**: Train complex machine learning models on large datasets.
+- **ETL Jobs**: Extract, Transform, Load (ETL) tasks for data warehousing and analytics.

-## 3. Serverless Application Repository
+## AWS Serverless Application Repository

-- **What is it?**
-This is a curated digital catalog where developers can share and deploy serverless applications.
-It simplifies the deployment, sharing, and discovery process of serverless apps.
+**AWS Serverless Application Repository** acts as a marketplace and storage for serverless applications, facilitating a seamless and simplified experience for developers looking to share, deploy, or discover serverless solutions.
+With this service, developers can harness the potential of serverless architecture without starting from scratch, and instead leverage pre-built solutions that cater to a myriad of use cases.

+### What is the AWS Serverless Application Repository?

+The AWS Serverless Application Repository is a managed repository for serverless applications, catering to the AWS community.
+It offers a curated collection of applications and components for an array of functionalities.
+By utilizing this service, developers can circumvent the foundational work and focus on customization and implementation.

+- **Seamless Deployments**: Enables developers to deploy entire serverless architectures in a few clicks, significantly reducing deployment time.

+- **Community-Powered**: Encourages a collective approach to serverless development where developers from around the world contribute, share, and leverage each other's work.

+### Key Features

-- **Key Features**:
+- **Application Sharing**:
-  - **Sharing**: Developers can publish and share their serverless applications, expanding their reach within the AWS community.
+  - **Publish Applications**: Developers can publish their serverless applications, expanding their reach and impact within the AWS ecosystem.
+  - **Private & Public Sharing**: Applications can be shared publicly for the broader AWS community or privately within specific AWS accounts.

+- **Deep Integration with AWS Services**:
+  - **Direct Deployment**: Applications from the repository can be directly deployed into an AWS account, streamlining the setup process.
-  - **Integration**: Incorporates well with AWS services, especially Lambda, to deploy serverless applications with ease.
+  - **Lambda Synergy**: Closely integrates with AWS Lambda, allowing developers to easily deploy serverless functions associated with applications in the repository.

-  - **Discovery**: Helps users find the right serverless solution by browsing different categories and using filters.
+- **Robust Discovery Tools**:
+  - **Categorized Browsing**: Applications are categorized, making it easier for users to navigate and find solutions relevant to their needs.
+  - **Advanced Filtering**: Users can filter based on various parameters like author, AWS service used, or specific keyword to refine their search.
+  - **Application Details**: Each application comes with a detailed description, including its functionalities, requirements, and setup instructions.

+- **Security and Compliance**:
+  - **Verified Applications**: AWS verifies the applications for known malicious content, though users are encouraged to review applications before deploying.
+  - **IAM Permissions**: Clearly defines the IAM permissions required for each application, ensuring users are aware of the access levels granted to the app.

+### Use Cases

+- **Rapid Prototyping**: Deploy pre-built applications to test concepts and ideas without building everything from scratch.
+- **Operational Tools**: Find tools for monitoring, logging, or security to integrate into serverless architectures.
+- **Data Processing**: Implement data transformation, analysis, or ETL tasks using serverless applications available in the repository.
+- **Learning & Experimentation**: For those new to serverless, explore and deploy applications to understand best practices and design patterns.

 ## 4. AWS Outposts